-We have audited the financial statements of Liburnia Riviera Hoteli d.d. ("the Company"), which comprise the statement of financial position as at 31 December 2016, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes, including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Liburnia Riviera Hoteli d.d. ("the Company"), which comprise the statement of financial position of the Company as at 31 December 2017, and the statements of comprehensive income, cash flows and changes in equity of the Company for the year then ended, and notes, comprising significant accounting policies and other explanatory information (further referred to as "the financial statements").

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2016 and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("EU IFRS").
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2017 and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("EU IFRS").